TouK/nussknacker/docs/scenarios_authoring/HandlingSchemas.md

 ### Sink validation & encoding

-In avro we accept on outputs all compatible types with schemas, and also we allow to pass primitives for logical type:
+In Avro we accept on outputs all compatible types with schemas, and also we allow to pass primitives for logical type:
 * `java.lang.String` => `UUID`
 * `java.lang.Int`  => `Date`
 * `java.lang.Int` => `Time (millisecond precision)`